wp-plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V5.18: Fixing a style that may have caused the admin page not to appear on some blogs.
+[April 4, 2015]
 * V5.17: More compatibility checks.
 [April 2, 2015]
 * V5.16: Minor fixes.
 [Mar 27, 2015]
 * V5.15: Fixing a bug that prevented custom fields from working properly.
 [Mar 26, 2015]